ZloyBatarejka/TODO/README.md

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-"# TODO /n todo list, add/delete/change items, based on firebase server"
+TODO List based on firebase server.